The sinuses are air pockets located inside the bones in the

 Commonly used antibiotics such as penicillin, erythromycin, and

-are resistant.
+tetracycline may not work because the bacteria have become resistant.
 Antibiotics such as amoxicillin and

 sulfa drugs may be used as first line treatment for sinus